sunny-g/crypton/README.md

 To learn more, check out the [Crypton website](https://crypton.io/).

+## WARNING

+This is an early stage project at v0.0.1 which is a proof of core concepts.
+It is not yet intended for production use until v0.1.0.
+There are known serious bugs and weaknesses.

+Most importantly, it has not been through a first round of refactoring, general code cleanup, and security review.
+It does not have comprehensive test coverage.
+All of these things will change in the versions between v0.0.1 and v0.1.0, at which point we'll make a first stable release that we encourage for production and commercial uses.

 ## Get Started

 To get started with Crypton development, you will need node.js v0.8.x with npm,